taylorsw04/FluidFramework/packages/dds/tree/src/schema-stored/Stored and View Schema.md

 -   As stored data
 -   Hard coded into shared tree (constraints like the tree being a tree not a DAG fall into this)
 -   Injected via a shared-tree subclass or other Fluid configuration (schema data / constraints shipped as code)
--   In some external repository: the repository defines an append only namespace of schema This repository is known about by shared-tree somehow (any of the other items in this list could contain the reference to the repository)
+-   In some external repository: the repository defines an append only namespace of schema.
+    This repository is known about by shared-tree somehow (any of the other items in this list could contain the reference to the repository)

 ## Places that can refer to/apply stored schema: